convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/components/fullsync-action-components/query-view.md

 To query a view, select it through the <i>View</i> property and configure the query parameters.
 Most of the parameters are optional, but the most useful ones are the <i>StartKey</i> and the <i>EndKey</i> defining the range of the index you want to query.

 See the <a href='https://www.convertigo.com/document/latest/reference-manual/convertigo-full-sync-architecture/interacting-locally-with-the-data/#view' target='_blank'>Query parameters</a> documentation for that.
 For more information : <a target='_blank' href='https://www.convertigo.com/document/latest/reference-manual/convertigo-full-sync-architecture/interacting-locally-with-the-data/'>interacting-locally-with-the-data/</a>.

+ If you want to disable laoding controller, you can set property <i>disable loading controller</i> to true.

 Name | Description
 --- | ---